Kitchen Insider Guides & tests for a healthy kitchen

 Quick conclusion

 Does your milk frother score 2 points or more?
-Then you’re probably ingesting coating particles daily through your coffee.
-No need to panic, but it is a reason to review your options.
+Then you’re probably taking in coating particles every day through your coffee.
+No reason to panic—just a reason to look at your options.

 Which materials are safe?